-- You have a strong urge or craving to use it.
-You are not able to control when or how much you use.
-You spend large amounts of time trying to get, use, or recover from opioids.
-In between doses, you think about when you will get to use the opioid again.
+- You have a strong urge or craving for the opioid.
+This is also called addiction.
+You spend large amounts of time trying to get, take, or recover from the opioid.
+You also spend time thinking about when you can take the opioid again.

-- You are not able to stop using it, or to use less.
-You always start using it again when you try to quit.
-You try to use lower amounts or to use it less often, but you are not able.
+- You are not able to stop, or to take less.
+You start it again when you try to quit.
+You try to lower the amount or increase time without it, but you are not able.

-- You keep using it even though it causes problems or is dangerous.
-For example, you drive even though it is not safe.
-You try to make the effect stronger by drinking alcohol or using other drugs with it.
+- You continue the opioid even though it causes problems or is dangerous.
+For example, you drive even though the opioid makes you drowsy.
+You try to make the effect stronger by mixing the opioid with alcohol, medicines, or drugs.
 You have problems at school, work, or home.
-You spend less time doing important things.
-You give up activities you like because you would rather use the opioid.
+You spend less time doing important or enjoyable activities.

 How is OUD diagnosed and treated?

-- Detoxification (detox) means healthcare providers will slowly decrease the amount you use.
-Another opioid medicine, such as methadone, may be used to decrease symptoms of withdrawal.
+- Detoxification (detox) means healthcare providers will slowly decrease the amount of the opioid.
+Another opioid medicine, such as methadone, may be given to help decrease symptoms of withdrawal.

-- Therapy may include work with a psychiatrist, psychologist, or drug counselor.
+- Therapy may include work with a psychiatrist, psychologist, or therapist.
 Therapy can happen in group or individual sessions.
 Some therapy may include family members.
-A support group is a way to get help from others with OUD.
 Your healthcare provider or therapist may be able to help you find a support group in your area.
+A support group is a way to get help from others who have OUD.

 What do I need to know about opioid safety?

-- Do not suddenly stop taking the opioid.
-If you have been taking the opioid for longer than 2 weeks, a sudden stop may cause dangerous side effects.
-Work with your healthcare provider to decrease your dose slowly.
+- Do not suddenly stop the opioid.
+A sudden stop may cause dangerous side effects.
+Work with your healthcare provider to decrease the amount slowly.

-- Do not take opioids that belong to someone else.
-The kind or amount that person takes may not be right for you.
+- Do not take prescription opioids that belong to someone else.
+The kind or amount may not be right for you.

-- Do not mix opioids with other medicines or alcohol.
+- Do not mix opioids with other medicines, drugs, or alcohol.
 The combination can cause an overdose, or cause you to stop breathing.
 Alcohol, sleeping pills, and medicines such as antihistamines can make you sleepy.
 A combination with opioids can lead to a coma.

 - Take prescribed opioids exactly as directed.
 Do not take more than the recommended amount.
-Do not take it more often than recommended.
-If you use a pain patch, be sure to remove the old patch before you place a new one.
+Do not take it more often than recommended or for a different reason.
+Be sure to remove an old patch before you place a new one.
 Make sure the patch is not exposed to sunlight.
 Sunlight speeds up the opioid release from the patch.

 - Keep opioids out of the reach of children.
 Store opioids in a locked cabinet or in a location that children cannot get to.

-- Follow instructions for what to do with prescription opioids you do not use.
+- Follow instructions for what to do with leftover prescription opioids.
 Your healthcare provider will give you instructions for how to dispose of it safely.
-This helps make sure no one else takes it.
+This helps make sure no one else gets to it.